 MEETING APPLICATION: The organization of the event is not an easy task and we realize how much effort and commitment it requires.
 That is why we believe that drawing conclusions and preparing for the next event immediately after it is a good practice.
 Meeting Application allows you to get a summary of key metrics across app adoption, usage, actions, and more.
 Based on the data, you can go with deep-dive reporting, work with insights on user activity, preferences, and more.
 Analytics allow you to determine most popular components in app, search through mobile device branding stats, and find topics which were most attractive and speakers who collected most public engagement.

-On the other hand, with full understanding of the value of your event at a glance, you can easily demonstrate ROI for your sponsors.
+Additionally, with full understanding of the value of your event, you can easily demonstrate ROI for your sponsors.

 And no matter if you organize an internal event, a conference, a traidefair, a company meeting, or a music festival - it is always worth considering what can be done better in the next edition of your event.
-By using this data, you can create a so-called The Event Canvas.
+By using this data, you can create so-called Event Canvas (event work area).
 It is a visual chart with elements describing the event’s promise, how it helps stakeholders to get their jobs done, resolving pains, and creating gains within a set framework of commitment and expected return.
 The canvas articulates how the behaviour changes as a result of having participated in the event as well as stating the required levels of satisfaction against expectations.
 Additionally, the canvas outlines the costs and expected revenues in relation to the customer journey (service design) and the instructional design of the event - the approach focused on easing and making gaining knowledge comfortable.

 Wojtek Czajkowski - MeetingApplication.com